NTIG-Uppsala/Cafeteria-skylt/Documentations/raspberrySetup.md

     * Temperature logger will restart the raspberry pi if temperature rises over 80°C
 ```

+### Set up Google service account:

+#### If there exists an active service account:

+1. Download the serviceAccount.json from the [Google Drive](https://drive.google.com/drive/folders/1Yf2ABcoPqGIK5E88mXdyQchkGVjTMYVt)

+2. Add the serviceAccount.json to the root folder of the project

+#### If there is no active service account:

+Follow the guide to [create a service account](serviceAccount.md)

 ### Set up Google Sheets sheet downloader:
 ```
     1. SSH into the Raspberry pi